 - Decades of experience handling injury claims

 - Personalized approach tailored to each individual case

 - Attention to detail when investigating commercial truck crashes

-- Familiarity with state and federal laws that apply to commercial truck accidents
+- Familiarity with state and federal laws that apply to commercial vehicles

 - Effective negotiation skills when dealing with insurance companies and trucking companies

 - Exceptional courtroom tactics when taking a lawsuit to trial

 Notable truck accident settlements and verdicts